 Relationships and Sex Education is the multi layered acquisition of skills, knowledge and understanding of ourselves, our bodies and our relationships.
 It is taught using content and materials that consider the developmental, cognitive and chronological age of the pupils.
-Pivot Academy delivers the RSE offer as informed by statutory content set out in the RSE and Health Education Guidance 2019, however in the context of a broad, differentiated, balanced and sequential curriculum is tailored to the needs of the school population.
+Pivot Academy delivers the RSE offer as informed by statutory content set out in the RSE and Health Education Guidance 2019 (refer to Appendix 1 and Appendix 2), however in the context of a broad, differentiated, balanced and sequential curriculum is tailored to the needs of the school population.
 Effective teaching will ensure that core knowledge is broken down into units of manageable size and communicated clearly to pupils, in a carefully sequenced way, within a planned programme of lessons.